Montreal-Quakers/website/_pages/testimonies.md

 *************

-<i class="fas fa-heart fa-fw fa-2x down_a_bit_more" style="color: indianred"></i> &nbsp;The greatest gift which we have all been given is Love.
+<i class="fas fa-heart fa-fw fa-2x down_a_bit_more heart"></i> &nbsp;The greatest gift which we have all been given is Love.
 Love is at the origin of our commitment to human rights, prison abolition, sustainability, and peace.

 ![](/assets/images/Rainbow-Flag.jpg){: img_left height="25"} &nbsp;Our [community](/intro) is open to all and is LGBTQ+-friendly.